rakurai-io/rakurai-validator/rakurai_docs/transaction_inclusion/rakurai_tip_manager_faqs.md

 A: Yes, but one transfer to one tip account is typical.
 Multiple transfers to the same account in one transaction still accumulate correctly.

 **Q7.3: What happens if tips are never claimed?**
-A: They remain in the tip PDAs until the next Rakurai validator leader turn, when the validator runs the tip-receiver claim (`change_tip_receiver` / `v1` / `v2`).
+A: They remain in the tip PDAs until the next Rakurai validator leader turn, when the validator runs `change_tip_receiver_v2`.

 **Q7.4: Where does the validator's tip share go?**
-A: The validator's share is transferred to the epoch-specific **[TCA](../rakurai_programs/programs/reward_distribution/README.md#51-why-a-tips-collection-account-tca)** on every leader turn.
+A: The validator's share is transferred to the **[TCA](../rakurai_programs/programs/reward_distribution/README.md#3-tca--tips-for-landing-transactions)** on every leader turn.
 After the epoch ends, it is transferred to the validator identity account.

 **Q7.5: How is this different from a priority fee?**
 A: Priority fees are paid through Solana's native fee mechanism.
 Rakurai tips are direct SOL transfers to tip PDAs that are used by the Rakurai scheduler to prioritize traders' and searchers' bundles.
 Bundles with higher tips are generally scheduled before bundles with lower tips.